 Parking: It's always smart to have someone stand outside and guide you while you park, especially if you're unsure of the dimensions of your rig.
 Once you're in the right place, shift into park, apply the parking brake and let go of the brake pedal.
 Then have someone stick blocks behind the tires to prevent them from rolling [source: RV Basics].

 If you follow these tips, you'll have a smoother and more enjoyable trip.
-To learn more about the maneuvers discussed above and other towing information, take a look at the links on the next page.
+To learn more about the maneuvers discussed above and other towing information, take a look at the links below.